-- Cheating on a test or assignment.
-Cheating is defined as knowingly giving or receiving information relative to written assignments, tests, or quizzes in an unauthorized fashion. - Handing in the same paper or substituting a similar paper in more than one class without the written permission of all instructors involved. - Sharing or receiving advance information regarding the content or answers for a test/quiz. - Committing plagiarism which is defined as a) representing the words or unique thoughts of another as your own, or b) failure to accurately differentiate between material that originated from you and that which was obtained from another source. - Submitting as your own work (papers or projects) materials unethically or inappropriately enhanced by another student or typist without the specific written permission of the faculty member.
+- 1. Cheating on a test or assignment.
+Cheating is defined as knowingly giving or receiving information relative to written assignments, tests, or quizzes in an unauthorized fashion. - 2.
+Handing in the same paper or substituting a similar paper in more than one class without the written permission of all instructors involved. - 3.
+Sharing or receiving advance information regarding the content or answers for a test/quiz. - 4.
+Committing plagiarism which is defined as a) representing the words or unique thoughts of another as your own, or b) failure to accurately differentiate between material which originated from you and that which was obtained from another source. - 5.
+Submitting as your own work (papers or projects) materials unethically or inappropriately enhanced by another student or typist without the specific written permission of the faculty member.
 Students should carefully note department or class parameters in this respect.
-Absent these specific instructions, typists or proofreaders must be careful to avoid making corrections or alterations that change the creative or intellectual content or quality of the work. - Committing cyber-plagiarism which is defined as downloading from the Internet or other electronic sources information or term papers which are submitted as the student's own work.
-Downloading papers for submission as one's own work or for the purpose of assisting another student is a grievous breach of academic honesty which may result in class failure or expulsion.
-NLCA uses Check 4 Plagiarism, or similar software, to verify the authenticity of student papers.
+Absent these specific instructions, typists or proofreaders must be careful to avoid making corrections or alterations which change the creative or intellectual content or quality of the work. - 6.
+Committing cyber-plagiarism which is defined as downloading from the Internet or other electronic sources information or term papers which are submitted as the student's own work.
+Downloading papers for submission as one's own work or for the purpose of assisting another student are grievous breaches of academic honesty which may result in class failure or expulsion.
+NLCA uses Check 4 Plagiarism to verify authenticity of student papers.

-See Discipline Policy.
+See Discipline Policy on page 9.